veggiemonk/awesome-docker/README.md

 ## Dev Tools

 * [athena](https://github.com/athena-oss/athena) - An automation platform with a plugin architecture that allows you to easily create and share services.
+Some useful plugins are : [php plugin](https://github.com/athena-oss/plugin-php), [selenium plugin](https://github.com/athena-oss/plugin-selenium) and [proxy plugin](https://github.com/athena-oss/plugin-proxy).
 * [draw-compose](https://github.com/Alexis-benoist/draw-compose) - Utility to draw a schema of a docker compose by [@Alexis-benoist](https://github.com/Alexis-benoist)
 * [GoSu](https://github.com/tianon/gosu) - Run this specific application as this specific user and get out of the pipeline (entrypoint script tool) by [@tianon](https://github.com/tianon)
 * [Chaperone](https://github.com/garywiz/chaperone) - A single PID1 process designed for docker containers.
 Does user management, log management, startup, zombie reaping, all in one small package. by [@garywiz](https://github.com/garywiz)